 Project managers are becoming project leaders.
 As women, it’s a wonderful opportunity actually to progress our careers.
 We are demonstrating the change and the very nature of the project is to deliver change.
 If we quote the old PRINCE2 of what is a project, it’s temporary and it delivers change.
 And women are actually incredibly effective in that role actually.
 And where we’re seizing opportunities more.
 I see it in my, in my working life.

-Diversity and leadership are often spoken about as the kind of buzzwords these days and how important are they for project managers specifically?
+The diversity and the leadership are often spoken about as the kind of buzzwords these days and how important are they for project managers specifically?

 You had mentioned to me before the role of the chief project officer as a relatively new thing?